Static pricing for multi-unit prophet inequalities: Establishing Poisson as worst-case distribution (Lemma )

-Using the above two claims, we can directly provide the proof of the lemma. \begin{proof}[Proof of Lemma~\ref{lem:equal_or_degenerate}] Among all the optimal solutions for Problem \eqref{eq:equivalentoptimization_problem}, consider the one that satisfies the following conditions.
+\begin{proof}[Proof of Lemma~\ref{lem:equal_or_degenerate}] Among all the optimal solutions for Problem \eqref{eq:equivalentoptimization_problem}, consider the one that satisfies the following conditions.
 First, it has the fewest Bernoulli variables that are non-degenerate.
 Second, among those, it has the smallest difference between the largest non-degenerate bias and the smallest non-degenerate bias; call these biases $h$ and $s$ accordingly.
 Third, among those, it has the smallest number of variables with bias that is equal to either $h$ or $s$.
 We show, by contradiction, that $h=s$, establishing that all non-degenerate biases are equal.

 Among all the optimal solutions, we select the one satisfying the above criteria, and we select two distributions with bias $b_1=h$ and $b_2=s$ respectively.
-We apply Claim \ref{claim:prog_1} with these two and express \eqref{eq:equivalentoptimization_problem} as a function of $r_1=1-b_1$, $r_2=b_2$, and quantities $Q_1$, $Q_2$, $Q_{\geq 3}$ that are independent of $r_1$ and $r_2$.
+We apply Claim \ref{claim:prog_1} with these two and express \eqref{eq:equivalentoptimization_problem} as a function of $r_1=1-b_1$, $r_2=1-b_2$, and quantities $Q_1$, $Q_2$, $Q_{\geq 3}$ that are independent of $r_1$ and $r_2$.
 Claim~\ref{claim:prog-opt_2} establishes that there exists another optimal solution with all the other biases the same and the biases $b_1'$ and $b_2'$ corresponding to the two distributions either satisfy $b_1'=b_2'$, or have one them be degenerate.
 The latter is a contradiction as we assumed that the above solution has the smallest number of non-degenerate Bernoulli distributions.
 This means that $b_1'=b_2'$.
 However, in order for the new solution to induce the same $\delta_k(\cdot)$ and $\mu_k(\cdot)$, it means that $b_2\leq b_1'=b_2'\leq b_1$.
 Unless $b_1=b_2$, we have therefore identified a new optimal solution with fewer number of variables with bias equal to $h$ or $s$ which again would induce contradiction.
-As a result, $b_1=b_2$ and since $b_1=h$ and $b_2=s$, this means that $h=s$ and all non-degenerate biases are equal. \end{proof}
+As a result, $b_1=b_2$ and since $b_1=h$ and $b_2=s$, this means that $h=s$ and all non-degenerate biases are equal.\end{proof}